nlohmann/std_json/proposal.md

 *Remarks:* No synchronization.

 *Complexity:* Depends on the type of the JSON value:
-- `value_t::object`: The complexity of erasure of an element of the underlying data structure, defined by `ObjectType`.
+- `json_type::object`: The complexity of erasure of an element of the underlying data structure, defined by `ObjectType`.
 Constant overhead by `basic_json`.
-- `value_t::array`: The complexity of erasure of an element of the underlying data structure, defined by `ArrayType`.
+- `json_type::array`: The complexity of erasure of an element of the underlying data structure, defined by `ArrayType`.
 Constant overhead by `basic_json`.
-- `value_t::string`: Complexity of the destruction of the `StringType`.
+- `json_type::string`: Complexity of the destruction of the `StringType`.
 Constant overhead by `basic_json`.
 - others: Constant.